 Hello, Crafty friends!
-Today, I’m joining the Altenew Release June 2025 Blog Hop with a very simple and easy idea to get crafty with the new Craft-A-Flower: Prairie Roses Layering Die Set and Blooming Doily Charm 3D Embossing Folder.
+Today, I’m joining the Altenew Release June 2025 with an easy idea to get crafty with the new Craft-A-Flower: Prairie Roses Layering Die Set and Blooming Doily Charm 3D Embossing Folder.

 Card Recipe

-- Classic Crest Solar White Cardstock (80lb) – For the embossed backgroud
+- Classic Crest Solar White Cardstock (80lb) – For the embossed background

 - Neenah Classic Crest Ultra Thick (110 lb) – For the card base